MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-ap-api.md

 You must generate this token and provide it with each API call.
 Note that access tokens have a limited lifespan.
 We recommend that you cache and reuse each access token until it's time to get a new access token.

-The following C\# code samples provide examples that show how to acquire a token with your certificate or secret.
+The following C\# code samples provide examples that show how to acquire a token by using your certificate or secret.
 Replace the placeholders by using your own information.

 **Certificate thumbprint**